googlefonts/fontations/README.md

 - `font-types` is an early attempt at a high-level API representing the core scalar types, and how to efficiently handle reading them.
-- `toy-table-macro` contains a function-like proc macro that implements a DSL for describing arbitrary font-like-things.
+- `font-types-macro` contains a function-like proc macro that implements a DSL for describing arbitrary font-like-things (tables, records, etc).

 The `retired_crates` directory contains some earlier experiments: